magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-29446-magento-patch-non-relevant-shipping-method-available-for-checkout.md

 labels: 2.3.3,2.3.3-p1,2.3.4,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.4.0,QPT 1.0.6,QPT patches,Magento Commerce,Magento Commerce Cloud,checkout,shipping,support tools,Adobe Commerce,cloud infrastructure,on-premises
 ---

 The MDVA-29446 patch solves the issue where a shipping method that is not applicable shows up on the checkout shipping method options, and if selected, an error message "*Carrier with such method not found null, flat rate*." displays.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.6 is installed.
-The issues are scheduled to be fixed in later Adobe Commerce versions (see issues descriptions in [Issues](https://support.magento.com/hc/en-us/articles/360050056271#issues)).
+The issue is scheduled to be fixed in later Adobe Commerce versions.

 ## Affected products and versions